 Our Leadership Team

-Angela joined Human Services as an Assistant Director in 2018, overseeing the department’s Human Resources and Information Technology functions, as well operations for the South County Center in Petaluma.
-She also serves on various committees in collaboration with both county and community partners.
+Angela became Human Services Director in 2020, having worked as Assistant Director since 2018.
+Her duties included overseeing the department’s Human Resources and Information Technology functions, as well operations for the South County Center in Petaluma.
+She also served on various committees with county and community partners.
 Angela has over 10 years of experience working in local county government human services programs, and 12 years of experience in the nonprofit sector.
 She has a Master’s Degree in Public Administration from the University of San Francisco.

 Oscar Chavez, Assistant Director

 Since 2013, Oscar has led the department's planning, research and evaluation team, as well as community and client engagement.
 He also leads the County’s Upstream Investments Initiative, a policy framework designed to encourage community organization’s use of evidence-informed practices and prevention-focused programs.
 He is a former director of Sonoma County Community Action Partnership.

 Roy C. Dajalos, Administrative Services Director